 Preventing muscoskeletal disorders*

 Honda is incorporating the perspective of ergonomics into the creation of work environments in line with its concept of people-friendly production processes.
 Under this approach, worker movements are analyzed and improvements made in order to ensure optimal work position and scope.
-We're also working to reduce the burden imposed on associates by physically intense labor, for example by installing assistive devices and auxiliary lifts for work that involves lifting heavy objects.
-We're also undertaking new improvement activities by adopting new analytical techniques to identify areas where further improvements can be made and having site personnel study them at in-house classes and through other means.
+We are also working to reduce the burden imposed on associates by physically intense labor.
+For example we have installed assistive devices and auxiliary lifts for work that involves lifting heavy objects.
+Weare also undertaking new improvement activities by adopting new analytical techniques to identify areas where further improvements can be made, and having site personnel study them at the likes of in-house classes

 * Injuries to the nerves and muscles of the neck, back, arms, and legs as well as surrounding tissues due to simple, repetitive tasks or work that imposes too great a physical burden on the body